changeworld/azure-docs.pl-pl/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

     }
     ```

-   * `--resource-group`: Nazwa grupy zasobów, w której ma zostać utworzony publiczny adres IP.
+   * `--resource-group`: Name of the resource group in which to create the public IP.
-   * `--name`: Nazwa publicznego adresu IP.
+   * `--name`: Name of the public IP.
-   * `--location`: region świadczenia usługi Azure, w którym ma zostać utworzony publiczny adres IP.
+   * `--location`: Azure region in which to create the public IP.

-3. Uruchom polecenie [AZ Network nic Create](/cli/azure/network/nic) , aby utworzyć kartę sieciową ze statycznym prywatnym adresem IP.
+3. Run the [az network nic create](/cli/azure/network/nic) command to create a NIC with a static private IP.
 Lista wyświetlana po danych wyjściowych zawiera opis używanych parametrów.

     ```azurecli
     az network nic create \